Meet Us at GITEX Africa

 In 2017, a Reddit user found a change by inventing ‘deepfake,’ a new but disturbing type of AI-generated media.
 The moderator of the subreddit was dedicated to spreading deepfake porn while using photos and face-swapping systems of celebrities.
 This explicit deep fake spread rapidly in no time before it could be banned; however, its influence became unrepairable and turned out to be a dark point in the history of deepfakes.

 Deepfake AI originated from the terms ‘deep learning’ and ‘fake’ utilizing the latest machine learning and AI to generate extremely realistic but fake videos or multimedia.
 This technology hides the thin line between reality and exploitation raises serious issues, and may become a cause of misleading, spreading exploitation, and the manipulation of identities.
-Deepfake has many advantages related to entertainment, research, and face-swapping skills that it lead to an important societal dilemma that threatens privacy and public trust.
+Deepfake has many advantages related to entertainment, research, and face swapping skills that it lead to an important societal dilemma that threatens privacy and public trust.

 Deepfakes use the latest artificial intelligence to generate convincing but fake media, which gained attention since 2010 with machine learning advancement and computing power.
 In 2014, Ian Goodfellow developed Generative Adversarial Networks, a form of creating highly realistic and convincing deepfakes.
 One notable example dates back to 1997 when the Video Rewrite Program, developed by Bregler, Covell, and Slaney, synthesized new facial animations from audio.